sandyjtech/sandyjtech/README.md

 - 🤔 "I am looking for a permanent position as a full-stack developer."

-- 💬 "I love making new connections and learning about anything."
+- 💬 "I love making new connections."

 - 😄 Pronouns: she/her...